Alec Baldwin: 2006–2013: Career resurgence with 30 Rock

-In 2013 Baldwin briefly hosted Up Late with Alec Baldwin on MSNBC.
-On November 26, 2013, the program was cancelled after only five episodes, due in part to a street tirade captured on video.
-TMZ claimed Baldwin's insult toward the videographer was "cocksucking fag".
-Baldwin, who denied that he used the word "fag", later cited this incident as a major turning point in his public life.
+Baldwin returned to Broadway as Harold in Orphans.
+The show, which opened April 18, 2013, was also to have starred Shia LaBeouf as Treat, but LaBeouf left the production in rehearsals and was replaced by Ben Foster.
+Marilyn Stasio of Variety described Baldwin's performance as being "executed with humor and compassion".
+That same year Baldwin briefly hosted Up Late with Alec Baldwin on MSNBC.
+On November 26, 2013, the program was cancelled after only five episodes, due in part to a street tirade captured on video, in which he allegedly called the videographer a "cocksucking fag".
+Baldwin denied that he used the word "fag", and later cited this incident as a major turning point in his public life.
+Beginning in 2010, Baldwin appeared in a television campaign for Capital One as their spokesperson.
+Following the 2013 confrontation with a videographer, his contract was not renewed, and he was succeeded in the campaign by Jennifer Garner.